This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Yawning After Eating

-- Jaw realignment after eating
+- Jaw realignment restores mandible positioning

 Reasons for Yawning in Snakes

-Stretching the Mouth and Jaws
+Stretching The Mouth and Jaws

 Regulating Body Temperature

-Clearing the Airways
+Clearing The Airways

-Adjusting the Jaws
+Adjusting The Jaws

 Is It Normal for Snakes to Yawn